dashpay/docs-platform/docs/tutorials/contracts-and-documents/register-a-data-contract.md

 The fourth tab shows a data contract requiring the optional `$createdAt` and `$updatedAt` [base fields](../../explanations/platform-protocol-document.md#base-fields).
 Using these fields enables retrieving timestamps that indicate when a document was created or modified.

+The fifth tab shows a data contract using a byte array.
+This allows a contract to store binary data.

 > 🚧
 >
 > Since Platform v0.23, an index can [only use the ascending order](https://github.com/dashevo/platform/pull/435) (`asc`).
 Future updates will remove this restriction.